 Whether your kids like the outdoors, using their imaginations, science projects, technology, or something totally different, you can find pretty much every kind of camp imaginable!

 In this article we list some of the region’s most interesting day camp programs.
-Stay tuned though – we’ll likely add a few more over time.
-Our list includes a camp with outdoor adventure activities in Maple Ridge, art and theatre camps in Coquitlam, and programs at museums in Vancouver, Richmond, New Westminster and up the Sea to Sky Highway.
+Our list includes camps with adventure activities in Maple Ridge, art and theatre camps in Coquitlam, and programs at museums in Vancouver, Richmond, New Westminster and up the Sea to Sky Highway.
 We also include theatre camps for children and youth in Vancouver.

 Day camps are amazing programs for children to learn new things while having fun in the summer.
 There are terrific overnight residential camps in the Lower Mainland, and we are huge fans of those.
 In this article though, we focus on day camps where kids do their programs over the course of the week, but stay at home each night.